More Europe: 2018 general election

-In early January 2018 Bonino and Della Vedova announced that +E would run as a stand-alone list, due to technical reasons associated with the new electoral laws.
+In early January 2018, Bonino and Della Vedova announced that +E would run as a stand-alone list, due to technical reasons associated with the new electoral laws.
 While the PD leadership was trying to find a solution to those problems, on 4 January, Bruno Tabacci, leader of the centrist, mostly Christian-democratic and also pro-Europeanist Democratic Centre (CD), announced that his party would join the coalition +E, in alliance with the PD, to overcome those issues.
 Later in January, +E was enlarged also to the Progressive Area (AP), a small left-wing party emerged from the dissolution of the aforementioned CP.

 The list won 2.6% of the vote in the election, falling short of the 3% threshold, but had three elects in single-seat constituencies (Bonino to the Senate, Magi and Tabacci to the Chamber) and one among Italians abroad (Alessandro Fusacchia, a Radical, in the European constituency).
 After the election, +E was part of the opposition to Giuseppe Conte's first government, composed of a coalition of the Five Star Movement (M5S) and the League.

-In the regional elections held on the same day of the general election +E won one seat in Lombardy and one in Lazio.
+In the regional elections held on the same day of the general election, +E won one seat in Lombardy and one in Lazio.

 Political party

-In July 2018 +E started to organise itself as a full-fledged party.
+In July 2018, +E started to organise itself as a full-fledged party.
 It was decided that a committee, presided by Gianfranco Spadaccia (a long-time Radical), would lead +E until the founding congress, scheduled for January 2019.
 The newly formed committee appointed Della Vedova as coordinator.
 In January 2019, at the congress, Della Vedova was elected secretary of +E with 55.7% of the vote, defeating Marco Cappato (30.2%) and Alessandro Fusacchia (14.1%).

-In February 2019 the party was admitted into the Alliance of Liberals and Democrats for Europe Party.
+In February 2019, the party was admitted into the Alliance of Liberals and Democrats for Europe Party.

 In the run-up to the 2019 European Parliament election +E was joined by: Italia in Comune (IiC), a green and progressive party led by Federico Pizzarotti; the Italian Socialist Party (PSI), a minor social-democratic party, member of the Party of European Socialists (PES); the Italian Republican Party (PRI); the Italian section of the European Democratic Party (EDP/PDE), led by Francesco Rutelli; and, in the North-East, Team Köllensperger (TK), a liberal party from South Tyrol, observer member of the ALDE Party.
 The slates included, along with Bonino and Della Vedova: David Borrelli and Daniela Aiuto, two MEPs both originally elected with the M5S; Federica Sabbati, a former secretary-general of the ALDE Party; and art critic Philippe Daverio.

-In the election the party obtained 3.1% of the vote, falling short of the 4% threshold, and, thus, no MEPs.
+In the election, the party obtained 3.1% of the vote, falling short of the 4% threshold – thus, no MEPs.